kgyrtkirk/druid/.github/BENCHMARKING.md

 The workflow will:
 - Build the benchmarks module
 - Run the SPL expression benchmarks
-- Upload results to gh-pages branch with the commit SHA
+- Upload results to `kgyrtkirk/druid-bench` repository with the commit SHA
 - Create/update a branch symlink (only if the new commit is a descendant of the old one)
 - Print URLs for viewing and comparing results